City of London Corporation: Court of Common Council

 The Court of Common Council, also known as the Common Council of the City of London, is formally referred to as the Mayor, Aldermen, and Commons of the City of London in Common Council assembled.
 The "Court" is the primary decision-making body of the City of London Corporation and meets nine times per year, though most of its work is carried out by committees.

 The Common Council is the police authority for the City of London, a police area that covers the City including the Inner Temple and Middle Temple and which has its own police force – the City of London Police – separate from the Metropolitan Police, which polices the remainder of Greater London.

 Each ward may choose a number of common councilmen.
 A common councilman must be a registered voter in a City ward, own a freehold or lease land in the City, or reside in the City for the year prior to the election.
 The individual must also be over 21; a Freeman of the City; and a British, Irish, Commonwealth or EU citizen.
 Common Council elections are held every four years, most recently in March 2022.
-Common councilmen may use the postnominals CC after their names.
+Common councilmen may use the postnominals CC.

+The Chief Commoner

 Each year, the common councilmen elect one of their number to serve as Chief Commoner, an honorific office which 'serves to recognise the distinguished contribution the office holder is likely to have made to the City Corporation over a period of years.'
 The Chief Commoner is expected to champion the Court of Common Council, to work to uphold its rights and privileges, and to offer advice and counsel to its members.
 They also represent the court on various different committees, support the lord mayor in the business of the Corporation and are prominently present on ceremonial occasions.
 The Chief Commoner is elected in October of each year and holds office for one year from the following April.

-Following a by-election in the Ward of Portsoken on 20 March 2014 the political composition of the Court of Common Council was 99 independent members and one Labour Party member.
-Since City of London Council elections in March 2017, the council has been composed of 95 independents and five Labour Party members.
-In October 2018, the Labour Party gained its sixth seat on the Common Council with a by-election victory in Castle Baynard ward.